Signed in as:

 filler@godaddy.com

-The letters, if submitted by the deadline are read.
+Yes, if submitted by the deadline.
 Organization letters are listed in the public record.
 As YIMBY and other organizations are writing or sponsoring legislation, they are aware of it in advance, and often submit many letters in support of a bill.
-We do not have the luxury of the advance notice, but if we don’t submit letters the public record looks like no one opposed the legislation.
+We don't have the luxury of advance notice, but if we don’t submit letters the public record looks like no one opposed the legislation.

-You must use the Legislative Portal to send letters to committees online.
-After you set up an account — you only sign up once —it’s easy to send comments to both Senate and Assembly committees by clicking through a few forms.
+Yes, if you want o send letters to committees online.
+After you set up an account — you only sign up once (it’s easy) your comments can go to both Senate and Assembly committees , just by clicking through a few forms.
 Write your letters before you open the portal — individuals can copy the text into a box.
 Organizations will upload a file.

 PREFER VIDEO INSTRUCTIONS?
 Use this link.
 Otherwise use written directions below.